WordPress/data-liberation/submit-code/readme.md

 # Submitting Code to the Data Liberation Project

-You have code that can users move their data freely on the web?
-Awesome.
-This readme will provide you with the details and requirements on how to submit your code.
+You have code that can help users move their data freely on the web?
+Awesome!
+This readme provides the details and requirements for how to submit your code.
 If you get stuck along the way, [open an issue](https://github.com/WordPress/data-liberation/issues/new) or reach out in the [#data-liberation slack channel](https://wordpress.slack.com/archives/C069AKUBPHB).

 # Requirements